atkinsroy/HPESimpliVity/README.md

 ## Installation

 * Copy the files to %userprofile%\Documents\WindowsPowershell\Modules\HPESimpliVity.
+Note: the folder structure is important to ensure that PowerShell loads the module automatically.

 * Restart Powershell to load the module, or type: